naver/splade/anserini_evaluation/README.md

 ### Anserini

 The first thing one needs to do is to install Anserini.
 [Please follow their guidelines](https://github.com/castorini/anserini).
-In the following we consider that the path to anserini is set to `$PATH_ANSERINI`.
+In the following we consider that the path to Anserini is set to `$PATH_ANSERINI`.

 ### Download MS MARCO needed files